-- The company is submitting the monthly forms on time according to law 67 for the year 2016 and its regulations. - The sales tax inspection was performed till 31 December 2020 and tax due was paid. - The years from 2021 till 2023 the tax inspection has not been performed and the company is submitting monthly tax returns on due time to the Tax Authority.
+- The sales tax inspection was performed till 31 December 2020 and tax due was paid. - For the year 2021 2024 the tax inspection has not been performed and the company is submitting monthly tax returns on due time to the Tax Authority.